scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.md

 trait F[-A]
 ```

-**Contravariance**

-Confusingly, contravariance means that the type `F[B]`
+Perhaps confusingly, contravariance means that the type `F[B]`
 is a subtype of `F[A]` if `A` is a subtype of `B`.
-This is useful for modelling types that represent processes,
+This is useful for modelling types that represent inputs,
 like our `JsonWriter` type class above:

 ```scala mdoc:invisible